Playing the Middle Stages of a Sit-N-Go Poker Tournament

 Now if you have a very large stack, you can probably make a few loose preflop calls like this without an impact.
 If you’ve got a middle sized stack, you probably can’t.
 However, if you’ve got the big stack it’s easy to let this loosey goosey attitude carry over to the flop, and suddenly you’re calling a much bigger bet that WILL impact you.

-In summary, it’s my belief that the fold equity and flexibility in your play that your stack size allows you is probably the most important consideration during the middle stages of a when deciding to make or call a bet.
+In summary, it’s my belief that the fold equity and flexibility in your play that your stack size allows you is probably the most important consideration during the middle stages of a sit-n-go poker tournament when deciding to make or call a bet.

 1 Comments: